jiaxi0312/hello-word/README.md

 Append `~next` to the EasyLinks URL, like `https://easylinks-step-2020.uc.r.appspot.com/~next`.

 ## :four: People Search: `~who` ###
-If you want to search for a person in your school, `~who` shortcut will help you.
+If you want to search for a person in your school by using `~who`.

+All the matching people with their email address will be displayed.

 To use it, simply add the name you want to search to the shortcut.
 See example below.